Olympics-Taiwan's medals revive debate over use of 'Chinese Taipei'

 Beijing's position is that the island of 23.5 million people has no right to recognition in any sphere as a separate country.
 It regularly presses international groups and companies to refer to Taiwan as part of China.
 Only 15 countries - most of them very small - even recognise Taiwan.

-China's Taiwan Affairs Office did not immediately respond to a request for comment but on July 26 it said that "China Taipei's" participation in the Games was in line with the "One China" principle and jointly agreed both by athletes across the Taiwan Strait and international sporting bodies.
+China's Taiwan Affairs Office said in a statement to Reuters that "Chinese Taipei's" participation in the Games was in line with the "one China" principle and jointly agreed both by athletes across the Taiwan Strait and international sporting bodies.

 Taiwan's Presidential Office declined to comment.